One-Day Resolutions NYE Campaign

 A campaign with a 54% CTR from microsite to online course visits.

 New Years is a natural moment for Codecademy to leverage seasonality and re-engage users with a brand campaign.
 I aimed to create a campaign strong enough to stand out creatively that could be executed predominantly through copy.

 The concept: The start of the year is smothered with ads and emails asking you to be more ambitious.
 Companies want you to commit to long resolutions and new products.

-The execution: I wrote all copy on site and in the email announcement and managed the design process.
+The execution: I wrote all copy on-site and in the email announcement and managed the design process.

-This hero toes the line between the welcoming tone that engages new learners, and professionalism expected from an education company.
+This hero toes the line between the welcoming tone that engages new learners, and the professionalism expected from an education company.

 The language sections highlight the importance of featuring benefits over features.
 Notice that we didn’t immediately talk about the semantics of Python (loops, functions, etc.).
 Instead, I tried to humanize the programming language so any beginner could understand if Python was the right language for them, and why it was important.

 The email announcement directly mirrors the microsite copy.

 I worked with our email marketing manager to schedule the send.
 The two of us also got into the code during QA.
 Our content marketing associate handled all social promotion.
 We also tested ads toward the microsite.

 I sourced and secured a web design agency and facilitated feedback sessions with our design team.